o3de/o3de.org/content/docs/user-guide/engine/az-console.md

 ## Adding support for new console variable types

-To add support for a new cvar type, override the two template methods that convert the custom type to a space\-delimited string from a vector of space\-delimited string inputs.
+To add support for a new cvar type, override the two template methods that convert the custom type to a space-delimited string from a vector of space-delimited string inputs.

 As an example, an override that converts `AZ::Vector3` to a string and back to a value is declared like this: